tejas0709/Quiz_generator/README.md

     Clone this repository: git clone https://github.com/your-username/pdf-quiz-generator.git
-    Move your documents(pdf) to the tmp directory Install the required packages: pip install -r requirements.txt Set the FLASK_APP environment variable to app.py: $env:FLASK_APP = "app.py"
+    Move your documents(pdf) to the tmp directory Replace YOUR_API_KEY with your OpenAI API key in the app.py(with " ") Install the required packages: pip install -r requirements.txt Set the FLASK_APP environment variable to app.py: $env:FLASK_APP = "app.py"
     Run the application: flask run